 is a founding member and the head of research at Lebanon Support.
 She is also an associate researcher at the Institut Français du Proche- Orient (IFPO), and a member of the Lebanese Sociological Association.
 A former researcher at the Centre for Lebanese Studies, Saint Anthony’s College at the University of Oxford, she has also collaborated with several local and international organisations.
 She specialises in the sociology of contentious politics in contemporary Lebanon, with a focus on socialisation processes and collective behaviour, transformation of commitment and logics of disengagement, as well as gendered dynamics within social movements.
 She also focuses on (re)production processes and forms of social control, order, and discipline.

 Marie-Noëlle holds a PhD in Political Science from the Université Paris I Panthéon-Sorbonne, France.
 Recent publications.

-How to contact: Please add the name of the course you’re interested to inquire about in the subject line.
+please add the name of the course you’re interested to inquire about in the subject line.
 Note that registration is done via the form.

 Standard Fee: 160 $

 *This fee enables to fund the reduced fee difference and allow concerned persons to have access to the course.

 ** For salaries under 1000$/month and having to pay house rental.
 If you do not fall under this categorie and still believe you should have the reduced fee, please contact us.
 The reduced rate is applicable for limited number of participants.